-Donald Trump Has Made 10,000 False Or Misleading Claims In Office
+Donald Trump Has Made 10,000 False Or Misleading Claims In Office, According To Report

 — Star Tribune (@StarTribune) April 29, 2019

-Glenn Kessler, co-author of the story and the chief fact checker at the post, spoke with CNN about Trump’s increasingly misleading comments.
+Glenn Kessler, co-author of the story and the chief fact checker at The Post, spoke with CNN about Trump’s increasingly misleading comments.

 “The president continues to say false or misleading statements at an unbelievable pace,” he said.